Kaona Monastery: Renovation

 The great renovation of this shrine began with the appointment of Teofilo as the head of the monastery in 1962.
 He was also the leader of the worship movement in the diocese of Sabac-Valjevo.

 Jubilees

-On August 29th, 1992, two jubilees were celebrated: the 600th anniversary of the monastery and the centenary of the present monastery church.
+On August 29, 1992, two jubilees were celebrated: the 600th anniversary of the monastery and the centenary of the present monastery church.
 The Holy Hierarch's Liturgy was performed by Serbian Patriarch Pavle with two Hierarchs.

-The abbot Milutin, who in 2003 played a major role in the renovation and arrangement of the monastery, became Bishop of Valjevo and Bishop of Australia and New Zealand in 2006 (when there was a division diocese of Sabac-Valjevo to diocese of Sabac and diocese of Valjevo).
+The abbot Milutin, who in 2003 played a major role in the renovation and arrangement of the monastery, became Bishop of Valjevo and Bishop of Australia and New Zealand in 2006 (when there was a division of diocese of Sabac-Valjevo to diocese of Sabac and diocese of Valjevo).
 After Milutin Knezevic, the head of the monastery was Arsenije Cvetkovic (1953-2013), who died in October 2013.

 The monastery keeps relics of the Venerable Mother Paraskeva.

 Folklore

 According to folklore, this monastery was a sacred endowment of Ikonija, sister of Miloš Obilić.